Leadership & Organizational Culture

 Note to Readers: Please be aware that certain words have particular meanings in this document.

-• Gavel"Must" is used to describe practices required by state or federal law, and is noted with a gavel symbol; the online version of the Principles and Practices will soon include direct web links to relevant federal and state statutes and reporting forms.
+• “Must” is used to describe practices required by state or federal law, and is noted with a gavel symbol (An icon of a red gavel); the online version of the Principles and Practices will soon include direct web links to relevant federal and state statutes and reporting forms.

 • “Should” is used to describe highly recommended practices.